 There are an increasing number of lenders who can offer a mortgage to buy to let landlords, even if you have experienced difficulties with your credit rating in the past.

-Which Mortgage Lenders Offer Borrowing to Landlords with Bad Credit?
+Which Mortgage Lenders Offer Loans on a Buy to Let Mortgage Bad Credit Basis?

-There are lots of different lenders who can approve a mortgage application, even if you don't have a good credit history.
+Many different lenders can approve a mortgage application, even if you don't have a good credit history.